 Tax brackets change based on levels of income for both ordinary income tax and capital gains tax.
 The larger the spread between the two, the greater the opportunity will be to utilize preferential long-term capital gains treatment.

-- When Seeking to Lower RMDs
+- When You Are Seeking to Lower Your Required Minimum Distributions

 Diversification* is a common term that is used when it comes to investing.
 In short, it simply means don’t have all your eggs in one basket.

 It might also make sense to speak with an expert who can help you sort through the details so that you can determine how big the spread between the cost basis and fair market value is and how NUA fits into your overall financial plan.

 Implemented appropriately, net unrealized appreciation may lower your overall net tax liability, therefore leaving you with more cash in your pocket.

 *Diversification does not guarantee a profit or protect against a loss.

 Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.

 None of the information in this document should be considered as tax advice.
 You should consult your tax advisor for information concerning your individual situation.